 "Tumblin' Down" backed with "When I Get Through With You" was a very infectious number.
 Released in 1966, the song made it to number 11 on the national charts and was entered into the Loxene Golden Disc Awards, where it took first place.
 Despite this success, Maria never felt at home as a pop singer and soon returned to her country music roots.

 Later in 1967 she moved to Australia, before venturing to Nashville, where she did a considerable amount of recording.
+While in the USA, Maria appeared on the nationwide television programme, "The Merv Griffin Show" and also on the radio show, "The Grand Ole Opry".
 Although singles were still released during her absence, New Zealanders had almost forgotten about her until she returned in 1970 with a song called "Pinocchio" which went all the way to number 1 on the national charts.

-Again she couldn't reproduce her success after that, but Viking capitalised by releasing another album in 1971 and a follow up in 1972.
+Again she couldn't reproduce her success after that, but Viking capitalised by releasing the album "Pinocchio" in 1971 and a follow up, "Town and Country" in 1972.

 Maria married an Australian and has lived there for many years.

-A 1987 release, which is basically the "Maria Dallas In Nashville" album with songs in a different order.
+A couple of 1987 releases, the first is basically the "Maria Dallas In Nashville" album with songs in a different order.
+The second has a few new songs.

 New Zealand Music